dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

         commit;

     This took my inserts down from 15 minutes 30 seconds to 5 minutes and 4 seconds.
-    We’ve suddenly boosted our throughput by 3x to about 3k inserts per second.
+    We've suddenly boosted our throughput by 3x to about 3k inserts per second.

     <...>